Maurmoo/Azure-Network-Protocols/README.md

 </p>
 <p>

-I filtered DHCP traffic in Wireshark on the Windows 10 Virtual Machine.
-Then, I opened PowerShell as an administrator and ran the ipconfig /renew command to request a new IP address lease from the DHCP server.
-This action generated DHCP traffic, which I observed in Wireshark, allowing me to analyze the request and response process.
+Captured DHCP traffic in Wireshark on the Windows 10 VM.
+I ran the ipconfig /renew command to request a new IP lease.
+Analyzed the DHCP Discover and Offer packets exchanged between the client and the DHCP server.
 </p>
 <br />